Noga-Smadar/r_course_final_assignment/README.md

-# R course final assignment
+# R course final assignment: Summarizing Doc

 ###The Dataset (A1)
 This is a dataset from an experiment testing perception of emotional valence during exposure to emotional audio stimuli.
 200 Online participants from the UK rated how they felt while listening to 60 emotional sound effects on SAM scales, 9-point likert scales with emoticons expressing valence, ranging from 1 (very negative) to 9 (very positive).
 The sound effects were taken from the International Affective Digitized Sounds (IADS) system, and all have norm valence ratings.
 They also completed two questionnaires: The OCI-R – Obsessive Compulsive Inventory Revised: An 18-items questionnaire measuring obsessive compulsive symptoms; and the DASS-21 anxiety and depression subscales.